regorxxx/Playlist-Manager-SMP/README.md

   * Edit query, sort pattern and sort forcing.
   * Adds tooltip info, UI features, filters, etc.
   * Number of tracks output is updated at foobar startup. (and/or 'at manual refresh')
+  * Queries and sort patterns are checked for validity before using them, instead of crashing.
 * Loads .m3u8, .m3u and .pls playlists x100 times faster than standard foobar (if all items are on library). i.e. "As fast as the native format".
-* Auto-saves changes within foobar to binded playlists files. (configurable)
+* Auto-saves changes within foobar to bound playlists files. (configurable)
 * Automatically updates changes within the tracked folder. (configurable)
 * New updates are delayed when performing internal updates/processing to avoid conflicts.
 * Bind playlist to files:
-  * Tracks playlists for changes and update binded files.
+  * Tracks playlists for changes and update bound files.
   * Auto-saving (configurable).
-  * Deleting the file also ask to delete the binded playlist.
+  * Deleting the file also ask to delete the bound playlist.
-  * Renaming the files also renames the binded playlist.
+  * Renaming the files also renames the bound playlist.
-  * Show binded playlist (becomes active playlist).
+  * Show bound playlist (becomes active playlist).
 * Lock/unlock playlists (so they are read-only).
   * Automatically locking of native foobar playlists files (.fpl). (configurable)
   * When locked, playlists can not be updated nor edited.
 They can be deleted.
   * Filename can be changed, but not playlist name (inside the file).
 This allows to set different playlist and file names if required.
 * Playlist unique IDs.
-You can have multiple playlists with same name on the UI and binded to different files. (configurable)
+You can have multiple playlists with same name on the UI and bound to different files. (configurable)
   * If changing UUIDs config while having playlists already loaded, then new config will be used whenever they get updated.
   * You can manually force new UUID config just by renaming the files.
 * Show playlist size on the list. (some limits apply for .fpl playlist files (*)) (configurable)
-  * All (refresh autoplaylists queries)
+  * All (refresh AutoPlaylists queries)
   * Only standard playlist
   * No size
-* If you choose not to refresh autoplaylist sizes, then the first calculated size gets used: when imported from json or creating the autoplaylist.
+* If you choose not to refresh AutoPlaylists sizes, then the first calculated size gets used: when imported from json or creating the AutoPlaylist.
+* Playlist Tags and actions:
+  * Playlists may be tagged with 'bAutoLoad', 'bAutoLock' or a custom set of tags (for arbitrary purposes).
+  * Auto-Functions: automatically applies some actions whenever a playlist is loaded on the panel according to the tags present on it.
+    * 'bAutoLoad' makes the playlist to be loaded within foobar automatically (on the UI).
+Meant to be used on remote servers with online controllers.
+    * 'bAutoLock' locks the playlist as soon as it's loaded on the panel.
+* Track Auto-tagging: add tag values automatically to any track added on playlist.
+  * Can be configured separately for standard playlists, Autoplaylists, locked playlists and individual playlists.
+  * Standard playlists may be used to easily tag your library just by sending them to the right playlist (which don't need to be loaded at all).
+  * Autoplaylists Auto-tagging allows to automatically (and periodically) apply some tagging logic to the current library following some condition.
+  * Multiple playlists may be used as pools, using a final Autoplaylist which checks for an specific added tag (by other playlists -aka pools-).
+  * Allows multiple inputs:
+    * TF expressions (or %tags%).
+    * JavaScript functions (defined at 'helpers_xxx_utils.js').
+    * Value (string or number).
 * Tooltips show different playlist info:
+  * Header with filters, categories and total number of playlists.
+  * Playlists:
     * Name plus UUID.
     * Playlist size (tracks).
 Also for AutoPlaylists (the number of tracks output by the query).
     * Category / Tag(s).
+    * Track Tag(s).
     * Status (lock).
     * Query.
 Sort Pattern.
 (AutoPlaylists)
 * Cyclic filters:
   * Show All | Only Autoplaylists | Only Playlists
   * Show All | Not locked | Only locked